grantt/six_lessons_in_react/README.md

 Set-up an environment:

 1. `npm install`
-  * reads dependencies from `package.json` and installs them
+  * Reads dependencies from `package.json` and installs them.
-2. `gulp`
+2. `./node_modules/.bin/gulp`
-  * starts a web server and watches source folders for changes
+  * Starts a web server and watches source folders for changes.
+When any files are changed, build files will be rebuilt and your browser will automatically refresh.
+3. You might also want to install [React Developer Tools for Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).

 ## Lesson 1 - Basics
 Introduce basic React components by building a "Hello World" component that has a render method returning JSX.
 Next we introduce the concept of component properties, default properties, as well as how to render a component in the DOM.
 Finally, component state and event handlers are introduced.